Robert Byrne (chess player): Early years

 Byrne was born in Brooklyn, the son of Elizabeth Eleanor (Cattalier) and Robert Byrne.
 He and his younger brother Donald grew up in New York City and were among the "Collins Kids", promising young players who benefited from the instruction and encouragement of John W. Collins.
 Both ultimately became college professors and among the leading chess players in the country.
-They were part of a talented new generation of young American masters, which also included Larry Evans, Arthur Bisguier, and George Kramer.
+They were part of a talented new generation of young American masters that also included Larry Evans, Arthur Bisguier, and George Kramer.

 Robert Byrne's first Master event was Ventnor City in 1945, where he scored a respectable 4/9 to place 8th; the winner was Weaver Adams.
-He tied 1st–2nd in the Premier Reserves section at the U.S. Open Chess Championship, Pittsburgh in 1946.
+He tied 1st–2nd in the Premier Reserves section at the U.S. Open Chess Championship, Pittsburgh, in 1946.
 College studies limited his opportunities for the next several years; he represented the U.S. in a 1950 radio match against Yugoslavia.
-In the 1951 Maurice Wertheim Memorial, New York, Robert Byrne scored 6/11 for a tied 6–7th place; this was a Grandmaster round-robin with 6 of the world's top 36 players, and it was won by Samuel Reshevsky.
+In the 1951 Maurice Wertheim Memorial in New York, Byrne scored 6/11, tying for 6th–7th place; this was a Grandmaster round-robin featuring six of the world's top 36 players, and was won by Samuel Reshevsky.

 Byrne became an International Master based on his results at the 1952 Chess Olympiad at Helsinki (bronze medal on third board).
 In that same year he graduated from Yale University.
 He went on to become a professor of philosophy at Indiana University, and his academic career left him little time for chess.
-He did represent the U.S. in team matches against the Soviet Union at New York in 1954 (losing 1½–2½ to Alexander Kotov), and Moscow 1955 (losing ½–3½ to Paul Keres).
+He did represent the U.S. in team matches against the Soviet Union at New York in 1954 (losing 1½–2½ to Alexander Kotov), and Moscow in 1955 (losing ½–3½ to Paul Keres).